-12.38 An academic appeal is a representation against a decision of an Examination Board in respect of an assessment outcome for an insividual students.
+12.38 An academic appeal is a representation against a decision of a Board of Examiners in respect of an assessment outcome for an individual student.
 Academic Appeals will be conducted in accordance with the College's Academic Appeals Procedure.